morrownr/USB-WiFi/README.md

 Important: Price and availability of listed adapters is subject to change.
 Updating the list of adapters does take a considerable amount of time.
 I try to complete a review of the links at least once per month.
 This site has increased in popularity to the point that readers of this site may cause inventory problems for some sellers at times so you may need to wait for inventory to be refreshed.
 To help with this problem, I have listed multiple links from multiple sellers for some products.
 If you see any problems, please post in `Issues.`

-Market Conditions: 2022-01-14 - Product shortages seem to be getting worse currently.
+Market Conditions: 2022-03-27 - Good adapters are available.
+The market seems to be stablizing but prices for some products are still higher than we would like to see.
 The global shortage of chips caused by fab plants being shut down for periods during 2020/2021 and the inadequate investment in new fab plants for many years has led to tight markets that have caused high and rising prices for some products and shortages of some products.
 This problem has recently been compounded by international shipping problems and continued outbreaks of COVID-19.
 This may continue for some time...possibly into 2023.
 If you are on a budget, you might want to consider "used" adapters as they are available.

 The following link is simply a short list that might be handy to save on your computer for referrence.
 For much more detailed information, reviews and many additional links to additional adapters, continue on down the page.